 Michael is married to Lisa, a Registered Nurse.
 Lisa and Michael are blessed with daughters Madeline and Sophia and their son, True.
 Other McLaughlin family members include Olive and Opal the beagles and Juno, Eve and Ophelia their cats.

 Michael’s interests include ministry, theology, art, music, politics, the sciences, and elephants.

-Katie Ory was born and raised in Baton Rouge, Louisiana.
+The Reverend Katie Ory was born and raised in Baton Rouge, Louisiana.
 She received her undergraduate degree from Mississippi College in International Communications and has since earned her Master’s Degree in Counseling from Tennessee Tech University.
 Katie has had the opportunity to study abroad in Salzburg Austria with Harvard’s international program and at Duke Theology School.
-She is currently working on her Master’s of Divinity from Asbury Theological School.
+She has recently completed her Master’s of Divinity from Asbury Theological School and was ordained April 30, 2023.
 Katie has lived in Cookeville, Tennessee for 16 years and has spent the last dozen working as a counselor for the Putnam county school system and as a therapist for a nonprofit.
 She is also an ambassador for the Appalachian Service Project.

 Amy Ainsley is our office administrator.
 Amy has an extensive skill set.
 Qualified in Microsoft Office, certified in QuickBooks Pro, and website administration.
 Amy has been a full charge Bookkeeper and Administrator for over 30 years and possesses a A.A.
 Theology Degree and is a certified Crown Financial Budget Counselor.

 Amy and her husband, Tom, enjoy gardening in the yard, touring parks and waterfalls, cooking up new meals, floral photography and are both avid gamers.